gesellix/gesellix/site/content/post/biking-again.md

 aliases = ['/on-the-road-again/']
 +++

-After 10 years of not riding a bike, I finally got my hands on a gravel bike.
+After 10 years without a bike, I finally got my hands on a gravel bike.
 I wasn't aware how much I missed biking!

 # How I got back to biking